 Repairs for thermoelectric models are usually simpler:

 With no refrigerant and no compressor, these repairs are cleaner and usually cheaper.
 The module, the fans, and the power supply are the three parts that fail.
-We test all three, then swap whichever one’s dead and confirm the unit holds temperature before we go.
+The technician tests all three, then swaps whichever one’s dead and confirms the unit holds temperature before leaving.

-Brands we service: Vinotemp, U-Line, Marvel and more
+Brands local techs repair: Vinotemp, U-Line, Marvel and more

-We work on wine coolers across San Diego County, from compact countertop units to built-in cellars in La Jolla, Rancho Santa Fe, and Del Mar homes.
+Techs in the network work on wine coolers across San Diego County, from compact countertop units to built-in cellars in La Jolla, Rancho Santa Fe, and Del Mar homes.
 The high-end built-ins are their own animal.
 They’re framed into cabinetry, vented through tight kickplates, and each brand wires its controls differently.
-We come knowing how a given brand fails, not learning on your unit.
+Techs come knowing how a given brand fails, not learning on your unit.

-We regularly provide service for popular and high-end brands, including:
+Techs in the network regularly work on popular and high-end brands, including:

-- Vinotemp: Common in San Diego home bars.
+• Vinotemp: Common in San Diego home bars.
 We see control board faults and dual-zone fan failures most often.
-Our techs handle Vinotemp repair in San Diego.
+Techs in the network handle Vinotemp repair in San Diego.

-- U-Line: Premium undercounter and built-in units.
+• U-Line: Premium undercounter and built-in units.
 The condenser sits behind the kickplate and clogs with dust, so cooling drops.
-We pull, clean, and service them in place with U-Line repair in San Diego.
+Techs pull, clean, and service them in place for U-Line repair in San Diego.

-- Marvel: Integrated columns with tight ventilation.
+• Marvel: Integrated columns with tight ventilation.
 When they overheat it’s usually a blocked vent or a tired condenser fan.
-We diagnose both.
+Techs diagnose both.

-- Sub-Zero & Wolf: The luxury built-ins we see most in coastal and inland-luxury homes.
-Sealed-system and control-board work on these needs brand-specific parts, which we source before the visit when we can.
+• Sub-Zero & Wolf: The luxury built-ins we see most in coastal and inland-luxury homes.
+Sealed-system and control-board work on these needs brand-specific parts, which the technician sources before the visit when they can.

-We stock the common parts on the truck, gaskets, fans, thermostats, drain kits, and control boards for the brands we see most.
-That’s how we close a lot of these in one visit instead of ordering a part and coming back.
+Techs in the network typically carry the common parts, gaskets, fans, thermostats, drain kits, and control boards, for the brands we see most.
+That’s how a lot of these close in one visit instead of ordering a part and coming back.

 What to expect from our San Diego wine cooler service